Polyfolds: A First and Second Look

-Since the polyfold approach aims to be a unified perturbation theory for a broad class of moduli problems, it must develop a regularization theory that directly applies to sections of a bundle over the space \(\mathcal{B}/{\rm Aut}\), so that perturbations are no longer required to be equivariant.
-In addition, this gets us one step closer to a setting in which the unperturbed solution space $\s^{-1}(0)$ is compact, and hence a full regularization theory can be hoped for.
-However, doing analysis directly on the space \(\mathcal{B}/{\rm Aut}\) raises a serious difficulty.
-We take a moment to highlight the {\bf differentiability failure of reparametrization actions} at the example of Morse theory.
+Since the polyfold approach aims to be a unified perturbation theory for a broad class of moduli problems, it must develop a regularization theory that directly applies to sections of a bundle over the space \(\mathcal{B}/{\rm Aut}\), and, in so doing, it removes the requirement that perturbations must be equivariant (since \({\rm Aut}\) does not act on \(\mathcal{B}/{\rm Aut}\)).
+This is then one step closer to a setting in which the unperturbed solution space $\s^{-1}(0)$ is compact, and hence a full regularization theory can be hoped for, however doing analysis directly on the space \(\mathcal{B}/{\rm Aut}\) raises a serious difficulty.
+We take a moment to highlight the {\bf failure of differentiability of the action of reparametrization} in the example of Morse theory.

 \begin{example}[\bf Differentiability of translation action] \rm In the notation of Example~\ref{ex:MorseFredholm}, the development of a regularization theory would require some type of smooth structure on the space \(\mathcal{B}/{\rm Aut}\) of \(\mathcal{C}^1\)-paths $\g:\R\to X$ between two critical points, modulo the reparametrization action of ${\rm Aut}=\R$.
-However, the translation action of $\R$ on $\cC^1(\R,X)$, given by \(\tau\) in equation \eqref{tau}, is nowhere differentiable.
-One might think that $\tau$ is differentiable at least at points $(s_0,\g_0)\in \R\times \cC^2(\R)$, with the differential e.g.\ at $(0,\gamma_0)$ given by
+However, the translation action of $\R$ on $\cC^1(\R,X)$, given by \(\tau\) in equation \eqref{tau}, is nowhere differentiable with respect to the \(\mathcal{C}^1\)-norms.
+At first, one might think that $\tau$ is differentiable at points $(s_0,\g_0)\in \R\times \cC^2(\R)$; for example, at $(0,\gamma_0)$ the differential, were it to exist, would necessarily be given by